nuvan/nuvan.github.io/_posts/programming/2013-02-01-jruby-jvm-encoding-flags.md

       puts "#{key} : #{value}"
     end

-With this script you can print all of your JVM instance flags.
+With this script, you can print all of your JVM instance flags.
 Have fun!